AI Index Check

 Google-Extended does not control Google Search indexing or eligibility for Google AI Overviews and AI Mode.

-Search indexing, AI training, AI answers, or retrieval impact
+Search indexing, AI training, AI retrieval, shopping, or other use

 Blocking Google-Extended should not be described as blocking Google Search.
 Review Googlebot for Search crawling and Google-Extended for the separate AI control surface.